Trash and Recycling Contractor

 Household Hazardous Waste

-York County Solid Waste Authority has two options for disposal of Household Hazardous Waste.
+York County Solid Waste Authority has disposal of Household Hazardous Waste.
 They offer a drop-off collection site the first Saturday in May.
-They also offer an “At Your Door” program for a small fee of $15.
 Visit the York County Solid Waste Authority website for more details or phone them at 717-845-1066.

-Due to COVID-19 the 2020 Household Hazardous Waste Collection Event has been rescheduled to October 3rd and requires mandatory pre-registration.
+Due to COVID-19 the 2020 Household Hazardous Waste Collection Event has been rescheduled.
 Additional information and enrollment can be found here.

 How to Manage Unused Prescription Medications.
 Unused prescription and over-the-counter medications can be safely processed at the York County Resource Recovery Center (RRC).
 The RRC is a waste-to-energy facility that burns waste in enclosed, environmentally controlled combustion units.
 Processing medication in a waste-to-energy facility reduces it to an inert ash and helps produce green power.
 Medications can be managed in three ways:

 Place in your regular garbage.
 To minimize potential impacts on human health and the environment, take medication out of its original container and mix it with an undesirable substance, such as used coffee grounds or kitty litter.
 The medication will be less appealing to children and pets and unrecognizable to people who may intentionally go through your trash.
 Put it in a sealable bag, empty can, or other container to prevent the medication from leaking or breaking out of a garbage bag.
 Before disposing of a medicine container, scratch out all identifying information to make it unreadable.
 This will help to protect your identity and the privacy of your personal health information.